 The behavior section is great if you want to see where people go on your site and where they exit.
 You can track the number of people who go from the homepage to another page, and then another page.
 You can use this information to come up with reasons they may be leaving for the site.
 For example, if there are a lot of users exiting the site from a product page, there’s something about that page they don’t like.
 It could be anything from the price, the image of the product or something about the content.
 This information can be used to adjust the page to see if you can increase conversions.

 Want to know more about Google Analytics?
-Contact the top digital marketing company in India.
+Contact the top digital marketing company.